bmilde/german-asr-lm-tools/README.md

 # Final filtering of mediathek subs

-The mediathek subtitles contain a substianial number of English lyrics and songs and other problematic utterances for language modeling ("na na na na na na na na na") that we filter in a final step.
+The mediathek subtitles contain a substianial number of English lyrics and songs and other problematic utterances for language modeling like "na na na na na na na na na" that we filter in a final step.
 First configure

 ```
 filter_file = "subs_norm1"